U.S. Department of Transportation

 Japan

 FHWA has actively participated in cooperative efforts with Japan's Ministry of Land, Infrastructure, Transport and Tourism (MLIT) since 1992.
-There has been considerable U.S. - Japan cooperation in the area of intelligent transportation systems, and Japanese nationals have participated in an ongoing exchange program with FHWA.
-We have also maintained robust interactions between U.S. and Japanese bridge engineers.
-Cooperative activities have encompassed joint research, annual workshops, professional exchange assignments, and field studies.
+There has been considerable U.S. - Japan cooperation in the area of intelligent transportation systems, and we have also maintained robust interactions between U.S. and Japanese bridge engineers.
+Cooperative activities have encompassed joint research, annual workshops, and field studies.
+FHWA works closely with MLIT's Road Bureau and the National Institute of Land, Infrastructure and Management (NILIM).
+Although there are some differences in background and methods, both countries share common challenges and solutions to their transportation issues.
+Areas of cooperation have included bridge design, maintenance and inspection, seismic design and retrofit, earthquake response and recovery, intelligent transportation systems, and others.

 To commemorate the 30th anniversary of this successful collaboration, the Federal Highway Administration prepared a synthesis report documenting the results of the information exchanges.
 An article summarizing the collaboration was published in the May/June 2015 issue of Public Roads.